 - 1. Utilize all forms of nouns (count, non-count, generic, specific, descriptive), pronouns (subject, object, possessive, reflexive, the forms of "other"), articles (definite and indefinite), quantifiers (a few, a little, much, many, some, any, a great deal of, each, every, a number of, etc.), and subject/verb agreements. - 2.
-Identify and produce all forms of modals (request, advice, suggestion, invitation, possibility, ability, etc.).
-(62, 63, 65, 66, 80) - 3.
-Identify and correctly form the present real and unreal conditionals given a context.
-(64, 66, 67, 70, 71, 77) - 4.
-Identify and produce all forms of noun, adjective, and adverb clauses and phrases within a given context.
-(61, 63, 64, 66, 67, 68, 69, 70, 71, 72)
+Identify and produce all forms of passive voice. - 3.
+Identify and produce parallel structure, including with paired conjunctions (either... or, not only... but also, etc.) - 4.
+Identify, understand, and use conditional clauses.
+Be able to distinguish between past, present, and future as well as between real and unreal conditional clauses.
+Identify and produce all forms of noun and adverb clauses and phrases within a given context.